 Plus, if your competition focuses their efforts on maintaining a single site, then their content will be ranked higher than yours.

-3. Increased Technical Complexity
+3. Increased Technical Complexity and Maintenance Cost

 Marketing teams face challenges with managing the content on multiple sites, which can demand their efforts to be multiplied as changes are implemented.
 But from a technology standpoint, your organization now also has to implement feature improvements and software updates in multiple places.